TBA187/8BitCats-Documentation/README.md

 ---
 description: >-
-  8-Bit Cats is a Metaverse build on Fantom, 8-Bit Cats does combine Gaming, NFT's and Metaverse.
+  8-Bit Cats is a Metaverse build on Fantom, which combines DeFi, Gaming & NFT's.
 ---

 # 8BitCats.com - Whitepaper

 8-Bit Cats is a decentralised, community-driven gaming eco system where users can share and play with their NFTs on the Fantom blockchain.
-Here players can buy/sell and play with different assets around their nfts such as, farms, decorations, items and much more.
+Here players can buy/sell and play with different assets around their NFTs such as farms, decorations, items and much more.

 [https://8bitcats.com](https://8bitcats.com/)